Joey Imperatori – Owner – Chief Karate Instructor

 Marty Heninger – Black Belt Gracie Jiu-jitsu (Chief Assistant Instructor) began his training in High School, Marty has been studying the Samurai arts for over 30 years, including Judo, and Bokendo, as well as Gracie Jujitsu, which he currently holds a Black belt.
-He has trained under the tutelage of the Gracie Family of Rio de Janeiro, Brazil, including Rorian Gracie, Royce Gracie, Rickson Gracie, Ryron Gracie, Rener Gracie, Eddie Camden, (Head Instructor at Tiger Academy), and Steve Brown, (Head Instructor of Gracie Jiujitsu at Imperatori Martial arts).
+He has trained under the tutelage of the Gracie Family of Rio de Janeiro, Brazil, including Rorian Gracie, Royce Gracie, Rickson Gracie, Ryron Gracie, Rener Gracie, Eddie Camden, (Head Instructor at Tiger Academy, a Certified Gracie Training Center), and Steve Brown, (Head Instructor of Gracie Jiujitsu at Imperatori Martial arts).
 Marty was a Scout Leader for 12 years.
 Other accomplishments include:

 - Mr. Olympia World Heavy Weight Submission Champion – Las Vegas, Nevada – September 2009